Theodus/go-transpiler/README.md

 # go-transpiler

-Command-Line utility for compiling Go to Java, C++, or C# using tardisgo or to JavaScript using GopherJS
+Command-Line utility for compiling Go to Java or C++ using tardisgo or to JavaScript using GopherJS

 ## Usage